 That’s right.
 Of all the characters that Steve could’ve chosen to become Captain America, the most obvious choice to him was Bucky Barnes.
 In the words of Stan Lee, “‘Nuff said.”

 9. Iron Fist

-I already know that there will be a number of people who disagree with me.
-I mean, Iron Fist isn’t exactly the first character to come to mind when asked about the greatest Avengers.
-Greatest street level character?
+I already know that there will be several people who disagree with me.
+Iron Fist isn’t exactly the first character to come to mind when asked about the greatest Avengers.
+Greatest street-level character?
 Yes.
 But Avenger……?

 Admittedly, I had a hard time putting Vision on this list.
-It isn’t that he wasn’t deserving of being here.
+It isn’t that he wasn’t deserving to be here.
 Instead, it was more that I could’ve put so many other characters here.
-To my better judgment he is here and here’s what swayed me.
+To my better judgment, he is here, which swayed me.

-Vision is one of the greatest Avengers because unlike many of the others, he can beat every one of them in battle on any given day.
+Vision is one of the greatest Avengers because, unlike many others, he can beat everyone in battle on any given day.
 Yep.
-If Captain America, Thor, Iron Man or Black Widow one day decided to take him on in a battle, the most likely result sees Vision standing over top of their unconscious bodies as the victor.
+If Captain America, Thor, Iron Man, or Black Widow one day decided to take him on in a battle, the most likely result is Vision standing over their unconscious bodies as the victor.

 7. Luke Cage